 Over reducing some paints might have an adverse effect and the paints might not adhere as well.
 Always check the product tech sheets if available.
 Key to this is experimenting to find what reduction works best for you and you situation.

-Extender Vs Thinner – Paint extenders that the paint companies make, more often than not, do not make the color thinner but do make it more transparent.
+Airbrush thinner is for thinning paints while paint extenders that the paint companies make, more often than not, do not make the color thinner but do make it more transparent.

-Below is some information I have put together for several different products I hope you find it helpful.
+Below is some information I have put together for several different products, I hope you find it helpful.

 0.3 mm needle, nozzle size – Transparent Colors thinned with Auto Air Reducer approx 300% or more (3 Reducer : 1 color)